michaeluno/admin-page-framework/readme.md

 ### Welcome to our GitHub Repository

-Admin Page Framework is an open source library for WordPress consisting of a set of PHP classes that provides theme and plugin developers with simpler means of creating administration pages of WordPress.
+Admin Page Framework is an OOP based open source WordPress library that facilitate theme and plugin development.

 ## Screenshots ##